Terminiello v. City of Chicago: Jackson's dissent

 Justice Jackson's dissent was considerably longer and more elaborate than Vinson's or Frankfurter's.
-Jackson felt the majority was ignoring the very real concern of maintaining public order, and that the majority's generalized suspicion of any restriction of free speech was blinding them to the fact that a riot had occurred at Terminiello's place of speaking.
+Jackson argues the majority reached its decision by reciting abstract, agreeable platitudes about free speech while avoiding the real-life, volatile context in which the speech was delivered.
 His basic argument was that although the First Amendment protects the expression of ideas, it does not protect them absolutely, in all circumstances, regardless of the danger it may create to the public at large.
+Jackson said the majority improperly evaluated Terminiello's inflammatory speech as if it were given to a calm audience, rather than to the angry and violent mob that had gathered.
+By ignoring the provocative circumstances, the dissent contends, the majority "fixes its eyes on a conception of freedom of speech so rigid as to tolerate no concession to society's need for public order."

 To underscore his point, Jackson reiterated the testimony given at trial by Terminiello, as well as excerpts from Terminiello's speech, in which he made antisemitic remarks, inflammatory comments about various U.S. government officials, and statements praising fascist leaders, in order to demonstrate the chaotic and violent situation in which Terminiello was speaking.

 Jackson framed Terminiello's speech and the violent fracas that surrounded it in the context of the global struggle between fascism and communism in the post-World War II world.
 He feared that these two groups, dominated as they were by radicals and accustomed to using violent means to propagate their ideology, were a threat to legitimate democratic governments and that the court's decision would greatly reduce the power of local law enforcement authorities to keep such violence in check.
 In doing so, Jackson quoted from Mein Kampf, to date the only reference to the Hitler work in a Supreme Court opinion.
 Jackson also noted that without the help of the Chicago Police Department, Terminiello would not have even been able to give his speech and that the majority's opinion was not in line with the "clear and present danger" test set forth in Schenck v.
 United States.

 Jackson's dissent in this case is most famous for its final paragraph:

 This Court has gone far toward accepting the doctrine that civil liberty means the removal of all restraints from these crowds and that all local attempts to maintain order are impairments of the liberty of the citizen.
 The choice is not between order and liberty.
 It is between liberty with order and anarchy without either.
 There is danger that, if the Court does not temper its doctrinaire logic with a little practical wisdom, it will convert the constitutional Bill of Rights into a suicide pact.